ZachMajernik/AIDevFrameworksProject/README.md

 **Errors:**
 - `422` — if `features` does not contain exactly 4 values

-The model is a two-layer fully-connected network (`4 → 16 → 3`) trained on the scikit-learn Iris dataset and loaded once at app startup.
+The model is a two-layer fully-connected network (`4 → 16 → 3`) trained on the scikit-learn Iris dataset.
+It is loaded once at startup by `model-service` and served at `http://model-service:8001/predict`.
+The backend at `:8000` forwards prediction requests there and returns the result.
 You can test it interactively at `http://localhost:8000/docs` (Swagger UI) or through the **Iris Predictor** page on the frontend at `http://localhost:3000/predict`.

 ------ Docker LLM Model --------
 Model used: docker model pull ai/smollm2